olin/studentgovernment/student_government_bylaws.md

 elections.
 Class Representative positions may only be voted for by students in the particular graduating class which the position represents.
-Students that consider themselves members of multiple graduating classes may choose which Class Representative position they will vote for, providing they only vote for one Class Representative position.
+Students that consider themselves members of multiple graduating classes may choose which Class Representative position they vote for, providing they only vote for one Class Representative position.

-For each position, the winner will be the student with the most excellence votes and who has garnered at least 50% of the votes.
+For each position, the winner is the student with the most excellence votes and who has garnered at least 50% of the votes.
 That is to say the winner must be considered qualified by at least 50% of voters.
-If no candidate meets these conditions, the election for that position will occur in the next scheduled election cycle.
-If a position is not filled during the first spring election cycle, the election for the position will occur again during the second spring election cycle.
-If a position is not filled during the second spring election cycle, the election for the position will occur again during the fall election cycle.
-If a position is not filled during the fall election cycle, a special election for the position will be held.
+If no candidate meets these conditions, the election for that position occurs in the next scheduled election cycle.
+If a position is not filled during the first spring election cycle, the election for the position occurs again during the second spring election cycle.
+If a position is not filled during the second spring election cycle, the election for the position occurs again during the fall election cycle.
+If a position is not filled during the fall election cycle, a special election for the position is held.

 #### Section 7.
 Impeachment.